PRIVACY POLICY

 On our website we use YouTube.
 YouTube is a streaming platform and is operated by “Google”.

-On some subpages of our website we directly embed videos stored on YouTube.
+On some subpages of our website, we directly embed videos stored on YouTube.
 With this integration, content from the YouTube website is displayed in parts of a browser window.
-However, the YouTube videos are only accessed by clicking on them separately.
+However, the YouTube videos are only called up by clicking on them separately.
 This technique is also called “framing”.
-If you call up a corresponding sub-page of our website on which YouTube videos are integrated in this form, a connection is established to the YouTube servers and the content is displayed on the website by means of a message to your browser.
+When you call up a corresponding sub-page of our website on which YouTube videos are embedded in this form, a connection is established to the YouTube servers and the content is displayed on the website by informing your browser.

-The integration of YouTube content only takes place in “extended data protection mode”.
-The mode is provided by Google itself and ensures that YouTube does not initially store cookies on your device.
-However, when the corresponding sub-page is called up, the IP address and the data specified in point F., 1., a. are transferred and thus, in particular, communicated which of our sub-pages you have visited.
-However, this information cannot be assigned to you unless you have logged in to YouTube or another Google service (e.g. Google+) prior to accessing the page or are permanently logged in.
+YouTube content is only integrated in “extended data protection mode”.
+Google itself provides this mode and ensures that YouTube does not initially save any cookies on your device.
+However, when you call up the corresponding sub-page, the IP address and the other data mentioned in section F., 1., a. are transmitted and thus, in particular, informed which of our sub-pages you have visited.
+This information cannot be assigned to you, however, unless you have logged in to YouTube or another Google service (e.g. Google+) before accessing the page or are permanently logged in.

-As soon as you start playing an embedded YouTube video by pressing the play button, Google only stores cookies on your device through the extended data protection mode, which does not contain any personally identifiable data, unless you are currently logged in to a Google service.
+As soon as you start the playback of an embedded YouTube video by pressing the play button, Google only stores cookies on your device through the extended data protection mode, which do not contain any personally identifiable data, unless you are currently logged in to a Google service.
 The storage of these cookies can be prevented by appropriate browser settings.

-For more information on data protection in connection with the use of YouTube, please visit:
+Further information on data protection in connection with the use of YouTube can be found at:

 https://policies.google.com/privacy

 Your consent can be revoked at any time.
-To do this, call up our cookie consent banner again.
-You will find the link button to the banner under the designation “Cookie-Setting” on every sub-page of our website at the bottom of the screen.
+To do so, call up our cookie consent banner again.
+You will find the link button to the banner under the name “Cookie setting” on every subpage of our website at the bottom of the screen.

 If you click on one of the YouTube videos embedded on our website, you will be redirected to the YouTube platform and have the option to watch the corresponding video directly on the YouTube platform.

-Google processes your voluntarily entered data such as name and username, email address and phone number.
-Google also collects the content that you create, upload or receive from third parties when you use the Services (e.g. your personal information) photos, videos, documents, charts, comments), and processes the personal data contained therein.
-The content you share is evaluated by Google to determine what topics are interesting for you.
-Google can also determine your location based on your IP address and send you advertising or other content suitable for you.
+Google processes your voluntarily entered data such as name and username, email address and telephone number.
+Google also collects the content that you create, upload or receive from third parties when using the services (e.g. photos, videos, documents, spreadsheets, comments) and processes the personal data contained therein.
+The content you share is evaluated by Google to determine which topics interest you.
+Google can also determine your location based on your IP address and send you advertising or other content tailored to you.

-For evaluation purposes, Google may use analysis tools such as Google Analytics.
+For evaluation, Google may use analysis tools such as Google Analytics.
 We have no influence on the use of such tools by Google and were not informed about their potential use.
-We have neither commissioned the use of such tools, nor do we support Google in any way.
-We are also not provided with any data that may be obtained as part of the analysis, and we have no way to turn off the use of such tools on our YouTube channel.
-Only certain profiles of subscribers to our YouTube channel are visible to us.
+We have neither commissioned the use of such tools nor do we support Google in any way.
+We are also not provided with any data that may be obtained in the course of the analysis, and we have no way of turning off the use of such tools on our YouTube channel.
+For us, only certain profiles of the subscribers of our YouTube channel are visible.

-Even if you are not registered with YouTube, Google retrieves certain information when you use our YouTube channel, such as your IP address, browser type, operating system, previously visited websites, search terms used, cookies stored, and, if you are accessing from a mobile phone, mobile carrier and device used (including device ID and application ID).
+Even if you are not registered with YouTube, Google retrieves certain information when you use our YouTube channel, such as IP address, browser type, operating system, previously visited websites, search terms used, stored cookies and – if you access via a mobile phone – mobile carrier and the device used (including device ID and application ID).

 You can restrict data processing in the general settings of your Google account.
-In addition, Google also offers privacy settings specific to YouTube.
-Further information can be found at:
+In addition, Google also offers specific privacy settings regarding YouTube.
+You can find more information about this at:

-Information about what data is processed by Google and for what purposes it is used can be found in Google’s privacy information at:
+Information about which data is processed by Google and for what purposes it is used can be found in Google’s privacy information at:

 Finally, you have the option of requesting information from Google via the privacy form: